Bassadin/Informationssysteme-INM2/Task_05/doku_a05.md

 ### Task c)

+I'm not sure if these results are correct, but I verified some of the results with the website <https://mathscinet.ams.org/mathscinet/collaborationDistance.html>.

 ```neo4j
 // Find all authors that have a degree of relationship to Paul Erdős of less than 5